TV buying guide: Plasma vs. OLED vs. 4K

 What's the best TV for gaming?
 What about sports?

 Trick question!
 I believe the best TVs for watching pretty much anything are the TVs with the best black level, color, and other standard performance characteristics.
-Motion resolution isn't a major concern since most blurring on TV sporting events is inherent in the source, and input lag can often be defeated by specialized gaming modes common on most TVs.
+Motion resolution isn't a major concern since most blurring on TV sporting events is inherent in the source, and input lag, which we measure for every TV review, can often be defeated by specialized gaming modes common on most TVs.
 But since you asked, here are some tips for a particular football game, and my reassurance that plasmas don't get burn-in from video games any more than from regular TV content.

 What about all those picture settings?
 Should I buy a calibration?